TnTora/jiku-texthooker-page/README.md

 ## Building

-To create a production version of your app:
+To build into a single html file:

 ```sh
 npm run build